Newborn Care

 Expert help for feeding your newborn

 The decision to breastfeed is a personal one.
-Breastfeeding provides numerous benefits for you and your baby - and is a beautiful and natural way to bond.
-Our qualified lactation services staff is here to provide extensive breastfeeding education and support.
-The services below may vary depending on your location.
+Breastfeeding provides numerous benefits for you and your baby and is a natural way to bond.
+Our qualified lactation services staff provide extensive breastfeeding education and support.
+The services below vary depending on your location.

 Pediatric Appointments

-Visits in the first few days will vary depending on your baby’s needs; the hospital provider will let you know when to go in for a first visit when you are discharged.
-Your baby will have a visit at two weeks of age, and if all is going well, your next visit will be at two months.
-Typically your baby will be seen at 2, 4, 6, 9 and 12 months in the first year of life, depending on baby’s needs.
+Visits in the first few days depend on your baby’s needs.
+The hospital provider will let you know when to go in for your first visit once you're discharged.
+Your baby will have a visit at two weeks of age, and if all is well, your next visit is at two months.
+Typically, your baby is at 2, 4, 6, 9 and 12 months in the first year of life.

 Caring For Your Sick Baby